-Ancient stone slab, with raised cross beautifully sculptured on it, but no inscription : it was found near the north porch, below the present floor of the church.
+Ancient stone slab, with raised cross beautifully sculptured on it, but no inscription: it was found near the north porch, below the present floor of the church.

-"Sacred to the memory of Marmaduke Prickett, Esq., late of Bridlington, who departed this life October 21, 1809, aged 76 years.
-And of Frances, his wife, who departed this life February the 21st, 1805, aged 66 years: and was the only daughter of the Rev. W. Buck, Vicar of Church Fenton, in the West Riding of the county of York.
-They had issue three sons and five daughters.
-Marmaduke, their eldest son, has caused this marble to be engraven as a tribute of filial regard, and to perpetuate the memory of his much respected parents, whose remains are deposited below this monument."

-The monuments of the father and grandfather of the above, are in the nave of the church of Kilham, near Burlington, with the following inscriptions: "Sacred to the memory of Marm: Prickett, gent: late an attorney in this town, and of Ann, his widow.
-He departed this life on the 8th day of May, 1765, aged 65 years; and she, on the 28th day of January, 1789, aged 78 years, leaving three sons, and two daughters, who in memory of those much beloved parents, caused these monuments to be creeted."

-"Infra jacent ossa Thomæ Priekett et Luciæ uxoris : Hæc obiit 17100.
+- "Mrs. Dorothy Buck, relict of the Rev. W. Buck, Vicar of Church Fenton, Co.
+York, died 1799." - "Sacred to the memory of Marmaduke Prickett, Esq., late of Bridlington, who departed this life, October 21, 1809, aged 76 years.
+And of Frances, his wife, who departed this life, February the 21st, 1805, aged 66 years: and was the only daughter of the Rev. W. Buck, Vicar of Church Fenton, in the West Riding of the county of York.
+They had issue three sons and five - The monuments of the father and grandfather of the above, are in the nave of the church of Kilham, near Burlington, with the following inscriptions: "Sacred to the memory of Marm: Prickett, gent: late an attorney in this town, and of Ann, his widow.
+He departed this life on the 8th day of May, 1765, aged 65 years; and she, on the 28th day of January, 1789, aged 78 years, leaving three sons and two daughters, who, in memory of those much beloved parents, caused this monument to be erected." - "Infra jacent ossa Thomæ Prickett et Luciæ uxoris: Hæc obiit 17^{mo}.
 Martii 1739, Annos nata 70^{ta}.
 Ille autem 18^{vo}.
-Martii 1741 ætatis 75^{ta}.
+Martii 1741, ætatis 75^{ta}.
 Postquam hujus Ecclesiæ Annos 51 floruisset vicarius."
-He was a younger son of Josias Prickett, of Allerthorpe, Com : Ebor :
+He was a younger son of Josias Prickett, of Allerthorpe, near Pocklington, Com: Ebor.